glblcd/pyladies-2019-02/PITCHME.md

 ---

-If a function grows really big and complex

-* just create a new one
+@box(If a function grows really big and complex just create a new one)

-* they're free!
+They're free!

 Use functions for repeated tasks